 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Australia Day is one of the biggest days on our nation’s calendar.
-Not only is it the day that the First Fleet landed in Port Jackson, it's also a day to celebrate how multicultural our nation has become.
+Australia Day is one of the biggest days on the calendar.
+It's the day that the First Fleet landed in Port Jackson, and it's a day to celebrate how multicultural our country has become.

-And hey, being a public holiday doesn't hurt either, amirite?
+And hey, it being a public holiday doesn't hurt either.

 Image: Australia Day Queensland

 Due to the pandemic, the 2021 Australia Day fireworks at Brisbane's South Bank have been cancelled and moved to the RNA Showgrounds in Bowen Hills.

 This event is strictly for residents receiving their citzenship and their guests, with the fireworks scheduled for 7:30pm.

 While you might not be able to get in, you may still be able to view the fireworks from vantage points outside the showgrounds.